xianyo/zhuxy.com/_posts/2014-01-10-jekyll-introduction.md

 #### What does Jekyll Do?

 Jekyll is a ruby gem you install on your local system.
-Once there you can call `jekyll --server` on a directory and provided that directory is setup in a way jekyll expects, it will do magic stuff like parse markdown/textile files, compute categories, tags, permalinks, and construct your pages from layout templates and partials.
+Once there you can call `jekyll serve` on a directory and provided that directory is setup in a way jekyll expects, it will do magic stuff like parse markdown/textile files, compute categories, tags, permalinks, and construct your pages from layout templates and partials.